meyerv11045/notes/notes/math_science/prob_stats/joint-distributions.md

 $$P(X_1, \cdots , X_r) = \frac{n!}{X_1!X_2! \cdots X_r!}P_1^{X_1}P_2^{X_2} \cdots P_r^{X_r}$$

-Divide by the number of permutations of each element to remove permutations from the total number of ways the elements can be arranged/
+Divide by the number of permutations of each element to remove permutations from the total number of ways the elements can be arranged

 ---
 ## Expected Value for Functions of 2 RV